-The Group has goodwill arising from a past business combination relating to acquisition of two subsidiaries which are also the cash generating units.
+The Group has goodwill arising from a past business combination relating to acquisition of one of its subsidiary which is a cash generating unit.
 Management's annual assessment of impairment of goodwill (and the related carrying value of investment in the parent company financial statements) has been identified as a key audit matter as this is complex and judgmental, involving value in use calculations by estimating forecasted cash flows, discount rates and terminal growth rates.
 The management also involved external independent consultant to prepare cashflows for SMN Barka cash generating unit.

-The impairment assessment was based upon a value in use model that requires significant management judgement (specially in light of ongoing Covid-19 pandemic) with respect to the discount rate and the underlying cash flows and, in particular, future revenue growth.
+The impairment assessment was based upon a value in use model that requires significant management judgement with respect to the discount rate and the underlying cash flows and, in particular, future revenue growth.